Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

     * Sleep
     * show album picture

-TESTED with RaspiOS 32bit BOOKWORM
+TESTED with RaspiOS 32bit BOOKWORM, and TRIXIE 64bit

-You can use a USB hub, l added one of these https://www.waveshare.com/wiki/USB_HUB_HAT

 On the USB sticks the format must be /Artist Name/Album Name/Track Names